-Chop green pepper in half, and remove inside seeds and stems.
-Chops into medium-sized square pieces.
+Chop the green pepper in half and remove the seeds and stems.
+Cut into medium-sized square pieces.

 Heat oil over medium-high heat and fry onions until soft and translucent.